 - Each box is labeled for each family.
 The same boxes will be used for your family throughout the season.
 Boxes and containers should be returned the following week.
 Bags will only be used once.

 This list is prepared before we harvest your share.
 Some guesswork is involved!
 We do our best to predict which crops will be ready to harvest, but sometimes crops are on the list that are not in the share, and sometimes crops will be in the share even though they’re not on the list.
 Remember food safety in your kitchen when preparing, always wash your hands before working with your produce and always wash your produce before eating.

 Rhubarb – One pound equals about 3 cups.
 Wash, cut the ends off, cut off any bad parts damaged by wind, chop into 1/4 – 1/2 inch pieces.
 No need to peel.
 You can freeze it in a Ziploc bag (no blanching) and use for months to come.
-Check out earlier posts on rhubarb for recipe ideas.
-Also, a recent rhubarb favorite was shared this evening – make rhubarb sauce and eat it with your favorite yogurt.
+Our family loves it in muffins, breads, jam, pie, crisp, sauce and torte.
+Check out these recipes at Taste of Home.

 Recipe of the Week